Le Havre – Introduction

 WWII and Rebuilding

-Le Havre was almost totally destroyed during the second World War, not by the Germans but by the Allies since the Germans had made Le Havre into a military and naval base.
-A big part of the city was blasted out of existence.
+Le Havre was almost totally destroyed during the second World War, not by the Germans but by the Allies since the Germans had made Le Havre into a major military and naval base.
+A large part of the city was blasted out of existence, the harbour was totally destroyed and the city had very few buildings left standing.

 In 1945 the famous architect Auguste Perret was commissioned to rebuild Le Havre.
 Between 1945 and 1964, he and a team of some 50 architects rebuild the city with in their minds, a city with a lot of space, parks and water.